SimpleEdit/editor/README.md

 This is the editor for SimpleEdit!
 (Node.js 14.00 or higher required.)
 Check out [the website](https://simpleedit.github.io "Visit the SimpleEdit website") for more info!

-# NEW!
+The fastest way to use SimpleEdit is the [web app](https://editor.simpleedit.repl.co "Visit the SimpleEdit web app").
+No installation required.
-You can now run SimpleEdit directly in your browser!
-No installation or other software required!
-[Try it out](https://editor.simpleedit.repl.co "Visit the SimpleEdit web app")
+If you still want to host the web app yourself, continue with the following steps:

 ## Set Up Node Server
 ### Step 1: Clone the Github Repo